vinceskahan/v5wiki/observer.md

 * WeatherRanger - uploads via console wifi (same as HP1000)

 The station is also sold as the Maplin N23DQ.
 It is sold in Australia as the XC0442.

+Ambient uses the brand name *ObserverIP* for the bridge and the brand name *Observer* for the wifi and non-wifi consoles.

 This is a description of how to get the data from the weather station directly, instead of relying only on the station uploading to Weather Underground.